 Improved Business Scalability, Easier Integration

-Expanding your services into new markets typically presents a difficult task.
-Besides regulatory compliance, the integration of region-specific payment providers and currencies can be challenging.
+Expanding your services into new markets is typically a challenging task.
+Besides regulatory compliance, the integration of region-specific payment providers, local payment methods and currencies can be challenging.
 A Payment Orchestration Layer simplifies the process.
-It offers a flexible payment system architecture where the integration of third-party provider APIs is unified and simplified.
+It offers you a flexible, vendor-agnostic payment system architecture.
+This architecture unifies and simplifies the integration of third-party provider APIs, managing all PSP data within a single layer.
 Thus you can launch new payment options within a short timeframe and scale your business faster.

 Streamlined Customer Experience